aswin1913/Malarial-Disease-Detection/README.md

 1. **Parasitized** - RBCs affected by Malaria.
 2. **Unparasitized** - Healthy RBCs.

 The dataset is to be available in your google drive.
+Link : https://drive.google.com/file/d/1oXXrgjd3eN0DyZwFmIWdA7EJ79oRoqVm/view?usp=sharing

 ## 🛠️ Technologies Used
 - **Python** 🐍